ServusCarolus/tl-switch/README.md

 Although the GUI interface of `tlmgr` will not create files owned by root when run via `sudo`, one should avoid running many desktop-integrated GUI programs using `sudo`.
 Doing so may create files owned by root in one's home directory tree.
 That can prevent user programs from saving information properly.
 One can find such files using something like `find "$HOME" -type f -user root`.
 Then it is simple to use `sudo chown` to fix the ownership.
 This tends to be an issue created by quick-and-dirty, bad advice on many online fora.

 # Context Is Key
 To do a full context switch, do either `su` or `sudo su`, depending on the distribution and whether or not one has set up a password for the root user.
-That will point `$HOME` to the root account.That is very important to do when using this script, because the whole premise is to isolate users from each other.
+Using `su -` will change the current working directory to `/root`.
+Either method will point `$HOME` to the root account.
+That is very important to do when using this script, because the whole premise is to isolate users from each other.

 # Excursus: Make a Group
 We include this excursus for completeness, but we do not implement this approach in the numbered steps below.
 Nevertheless, experienced users can implement this alternate option.

 Another way to avoid problems with `sudo` is to make the TeXLive installation writeable to all TeX users.
 The problem that results is that chaos might ensue if multiple users meddle with the installation.
-One could avoid that by using the group approach and letting only one user in that group have write privileges.
+One could avoid that by using the group approach and letting only one user in that group have write privileges to the local installation.
 Both alternatives are shown below.

 All users in the `texusers` group have read, write, and searchability:
 ```